makersacademy/alexa-ruby-course/modules/3/walkthrough.md

 And the user should answer with:

-> Alexa, talk to me.
+> Talk to me.

-So we are going for **Option number 2: Clearing the Session Attributes**.
+Since we don't want the user to restate the Invocation Name, we are going for **Option number 2: Clearing the Session Attributes**.

 #### Starting a Session over using `AMAZON.StartOverIntent`